Ray-B-Ouamba/DENZEL-HAYES-WASHINGTON-TRIBUTE-PAGE-WITH-BACKGROUND-IMAGE-CHANGING/README.md

 ## LESSONS LEARNED:
-* How to use main element
+* How to use main element How to use Media queries to create responsive web designs that adjust to various devices and screen sizes.
 * How to utilize CSS Flexbox, to simplifying the creation of flexible, responsive, and visually appealing layouts.
 * How to use iframe element to :
     * Integrating external content like films, maps, and social network feeds.